rbaumbach/DogsOnHeroku/README.md

 DogsOnHeroku
 ============

 This is a static website that will demonstrate the ability of static websites on heroku.
+The blog post for this can be found at my blog: [ryanbaumbach.com](http://www.ryanbaumbach.com/blog/2014/01/08/hosting-static-websites-on-heroku-using-vienna/).

 This website is live, and can be found at: [dogsonheroku.herokuapp.com](http://dogsonheroku.herokuapp.com)